 Hydro Jetting vs Sewer Camera Inspection: Which Should Come First?

 Hydro jetting can be useful in the right situation, but it is not automatically the first step for every sewer problem.
 A sewer camera inspection often helps clarify whether the issue is grease, roots, a belly, broken pipe, offset joints, or a more severe structural defect that cleaning alone will not solve.
+That makes this a useful pairing for real estate transactions, maintenance-minded owners, and property managers who want to start with documentation first.

 Why inspection often comes first